alestar/anagramAPI/README.md

  - An endpoint that return the difference distance between to words to become anagrams (i.e `alcine` and `malice` are `distance = '1'`).
 Not available yet.

 # Edge Cases
- - Edge cases have been considerate for numeric and word valid inputs.
+ - Edge cases have been considerate for numeric and word invalid inputs.
 When and invalid input is inserted in the query, most likely it will return a Bad Request HTTP code 400 error, but it can also return an internal error HTTP 500.
-In other cases, just return an empty result in the body.
+In other cases, it will simple return an empty result in the body, indicating that none information was retrieved.

 # Design Consideration and Trade Off Overview
 - A relation database is used to persist information since the information is heavily queried but al mont never modified adn relational data base are usually optimized for more complex queries.
 If in the future modification to the data base are more frequent and reads request start to escalate, maybe a consideration for a NO SQL database.